 This might seem like a funny topic to talk about, but your dog’s poop could be a sign of something going on with their health that you’d otherwise be unaware of.
-Dogs don’t show signs of discomfort, as pack animals, it’s not in their nature.
-And maybe even they don’t know there’s something wrong, so poo could be the answer!
+Dogs don’t typically show signs of discomfort.
+As pack animals, it’s not in their nature.
+Maybe they don’t even know there’s something wrong, so looking at their poop could be the answer!

 You see, your dog’s belly does far more than digest food.
 Their stomach and intestines are home to billions and billions of tiny bacteria, which is part of their gut microbiome.
 The gut microbiome is the collections of bacteria, fungi, viruses and other microbes that situate in the digestive system, and can dictate the overall health of your pup if out of balance.